Skip to main content

 Climate normals

-The characteristics of the Swiss climate are described using long-term averages of meteorological parameters (such as temperature, precipitation and hours of sunshine), the differences from these averages, as well as extreme and record values.
+Typical conditions of the Swiss climate are described using long-term averages of meteorological parameters such as temperature, precipitation and hours of sunshine.
+They are used as a baseline to evaluate climate events and provide context information for the analysis of year-to-year variability.

-The 30-year average and 30-year averaging period are used as standard for climate normals worldwide.
-Normal periods are regularly updated in light of the changing climate.
+The 30-year average and 30-year averaging periods defined by the World Meteorological Organisation WMO are used as standard for climate normals worldwide.
+The international coordination and standardisation is important to enable comparisons across national boundaries.
+Normal periods are regularly updated in light of climate change.

 info